ansys/pyhps/doc/source/contribute.rst

 Test PyHPS
 ----------

 PyHPS takes advantage of `tox`_.
-This tool allows you to automates common development tasks (similar to ``Makefile``), but it is oriented towards Python development.
+This tool allows you to automate common development tasks (similar to ``Makefile``), but it is oriented towards Python development.

 Using ``tox``